Immersive-Foundation/IMM/README.md

 # Building the Libraries

-IMM can be built on Windows 10 both.
-Import/export libraries work on any Windows machine.
 The ImmViewer works both on Mono and in VR (either with Oculus RIFT or Oculus Quest + Link) or for monoscopic rendering.

-## On Windows

-Visual Studio instructions

 ## On Android (for Quest)